pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 Pytch sprites have _costumes_ just like Scratch sprites do.

-The costume we want to use is called `"bowl.png"`, and it is in the Pytch media library.
+The costume we want to use is part of the _Fruit bowl_ bundle of images in the Pytch media library.

 {{< learner-task >}}

-Add the costume `"bowl.png"` to your `Bowl` sprite from the media library.
+Using the media library, add the “Fruit bowl” bundle of images as costumes for your `Bowl` sprite.
+The first costume, which the sprite will use by default, is of an empty bowl.

 {{< learner-task-help >}}

-{{< jr-commit add-Bowl-costume add-medialib-appearance ["bowl.png"] >}}
+{{< jr-commit add-Bowl-costumes add-medialib-appearances-entry ["Fruit bowl"] >}}

 {{< /learner-task >}}